-With technological advancements that let attorneys meet with clients, attend litigation remotely, and negotiate in behalf of clients with video-conference tools and Cloud-sharing apps, working from home as an attorney is quite possible.
+These days, attorneys are able to meet with clients, attend litigation remotely, and negotiate on behalf of clients with video-conferencing tools and cloud-sharing apps.

-As an attorney-at-law with court experience, you can also work as a behind-the-scenes guy and consult for other legal professionals.
+As an attorney-at-law with court experience, you can also work as a behind-the-scenes trial consultant for other legal professionals.

-And since you’re not required to show face in court, your job can be completely performed from home.
+Since you’re not required to show up in court, your job can be completely performed from home.

 Virtual paralegals can handle various tasks, from drafting documents to filling forms, helping with research, and other tasks that are allowed within the bounds of their role.